LEAD Details & Policies

-At any time, shorts must be long enough to cover through mid-thigh, and skirts, dresses, and business suits must be to the knee at all times, regardless of whether leggings are worn.
+Ladies: At any time, shorts must reach mid-thigh.
+Skirts and dresses (solid fabric) must touch the knee at all times if no leggings are worn.
 If leggings are worn, the skirt or dress may not be any higher than a hand’s width above the knee at any time.
 Leggings or similar bottoms must have something worn over them.
 No low-cut tops, racerbacks, spaghetti or thin straps.
-Shirts must cover the lower back, the front, and the midsection.
+Shirts must cover the lower back, the front, the midsection, and bra (including straps).
 No pajamas outside of dorm rooms.

 Gentlemen: No sagging shorts or pants.
 Shirts must be worn at all times.
 Shirts must not show any part of the lower back or midsection.
 No pajamas outside of dorm rooms.

 Specific Event Standards

-- Teaching Sessions: Students may wear nice shorts or jeans.
-Shoes or sandals must be worn at all times in the Administration Building.
+- Teaching Sessions: Casual.
+Shoes or sandals must be worn at all times in the Johnson Center.

-- Legislative Track: There will be three trips to the Capitol.
-If students go to the Capitol on Monday, the dress code will be business attire, so gentlemen should wear dress shirt with tie and dress slacks, or suits; ladies should wear a dress or modest blouse with a skirt or dress slacks.
+- Legislative Track: There will be trips to the Capitol.
+If students go to the Capitol on Monday, the dress code will be business attire, so gentlemen should wear a dress shirt with a tie and dress slacks, or a suit; ladies should wear a dress or modest blouse with a skirt or dress slacks.
 Make sure that all attire is in dress code.
 House students will also hold a press conference during which the dress code will be casual with the exception that no shorts, clothes with holes, or flip-flops will be allowed.

-- Business Track: Business dress for the Thursday evening presentation and for the trip to the Capitol on Friday for the group photo.
+- Business Track: Business dress for the Thursday evening presentation and for a group photo.

 - Judicial Tracks: Business dress for the trials on Thursday and Friday and Moot Court arguments on Friday.
 Nice casual for a group photo.

-- Media Track: Business dress for Tuesday & Thursday media tours, and Wednesday & Friday Capitol trips.
-For Broadcast students, business dress will be required for filming.
+- Media Track: Business dress for two media tours, Capitol trips on Wednesday & Friday, and filming.